AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

 change the origin point of the element’s coordinate system. - correct

-Explanation
+n
-The “transform” attribute in general lets us modify the SVG element in some way, and the “translate” function change its location, thus affecting the origin of the coordinate system.
+EXPLANATION:The “transform” attribute in general lets us modify the SVG element in some way, and the “translate” function change its location, thus affecting the origin of the coordinate system.

 Problem 2